gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/rpcs.rst

     await app.connection.async_dispatch_for_duration(1)

-The argument of `1` is how long to wait.
+The argument of `1` is how long to wait in seconds.
 Requests to execute registered functions wait in a queue until they can be handled.
 That means you can press a key in iTerm2 to call the RPC and then do `async_dispatch_for_duration(0.1)` and it will be handled immediately.

 Arguments
 ---------